Taking A Closer Look At Glaucoma

 • Slit-lamp exam uses a specialised microscope called a slit lamp to examine the interior of your eye

-How is glaucoma is treated?
+How is glaucoma treated?

-Eye drops are used for decreasing intraocular pressure by either accelerating the passage of the fluid out of your eyes or reducing its production.
+Eye drops are used to decrease intraocular pressure by either accelerating the passage of the fluid out of your eyes or reducing its production.
 These include beta-blockers, prostaglandin analogues, adrenergics and carbonic anhydrase inhibitors.
 Common side effects include allergies, redness, stinging, blurred vision, and itchy eyes.
 Make sure your doctor knows all of your current medications and any other medical conditions you have because there may be drug interactions.

-• Trabeculoplasty which is used to open up the drainage area
+• Trabeculoplasty, which is used to open up the drainage area

 • Cyclophotocoagulation which reduces fluid production by treating the ciliary process

-Surgery is another way to reduce eye pressure, it also provides better eye pressure control than eye drops and oral medications in severe cases.
-This includes –
+Surgery is another way to reduce eye pressure; it also provides better eye pressure control than eye drops and oral medications in severe cases.
+This includes :

 Microsurgery: It is a procedure in which your doctor constructs a new channel to drain the fluid and lower eye pressure during a treatment known as a trabeculectomy.
 This surgery has to be done more than once